-Notice that if we search for solution where the support of $\pi$ is strictly larger than that of $\mu$ then there could be multiple solutions.
+Notice that if we search for a solution where the support of $\pi$ is strictly larger than that of $\mu$ then there could be multiple solutions.
 Let us illustrate this case with a simple example.
-There is only one state $x$ and 3 actions $y_1, y_2, y_3.$ The reference policy $\piref$ is uniform over $\{y_1, y_2, y_3\}$ and the policy $\mu$ assigns a probability $1/2$ to both $y_1$ and $y_2$ and $0$ probability to $y_3$.
+Consider a single state $x$ and 3 actions $y_1, y_2, y_3.$ The reference policy $\piref$ is uniform over $\{y_1, y_2, y_3\}$ and the policy $\mu$ assigns a probability $1/2$ to both $y_1$ and $y_2$ and $0$ probability to $y_3$.

 Thus the loss is $L(\pi)=2\Big(\tau^{-1}\big(p^*(y_1\succ\mu)-p^*(y_2\succ\mu)\big)-\log\frac{\pi(y_1)}{\pi(y_2)}\Big)^2$.
 We deduce that any policy $\pi=(p,q,1-p-q)$ such that $\frac{p}{q}=e^{\tau^{-1}(p^*(y_1\succ\mu)-p^*(y_2\succ\mu))}$ is a global minimum of $L(\pi)$.